Madamian2424/GPT/README.md

 ## How to Setup for Self-Hosting
 > [!NOTE]
-> Setting up and hosting the AutoGPT Platform yourself is a technical process.
+> Setting up and hosting the Platform yourself is a technical process.
 > If you'd rather something that just works, we recommend [joining the waitlist](https://bit.ly/3ZDijAI) for the cloud-hosted beta.

 https://github.com/user-attachments/assets/d04273a5-b36a-4a37-818e-f631ce72d603